5 Reasons Why Your Roku TV Is Slow (And How To Fix It)

 Limit Background Activity

 Another way to your Roku TV from slowing down is to limit background activity.
-Background apps can use up valuable resources and slow down your device.
+Background apps can use up valuable resources and down your device.
 To see which apps are running in the background, go to Settings > System > System restart > Restart.
 Once your device has restarted, go to Settings > System > Power > System restart > Background apps.
 From here, you can see which apps are running in the background and disable them if necessary.

 Optimize Wi-Fi Signal